hypertidy/anglr/README.md

 plot3d(mesh)
 ```

-The copy down process will copy feature attributes (a constant measure)
+The *copy down* process will copy feature attributes (a constant
-or raster attributes (a continuous measure) in the appropriate way.
+measure) or raster attributes (a continuous measure) in the appropriate
-After copy down the mesh will be unique in XYZ, whereas the usual
+way.
+After copy the mesh will be unique in XYZ, whereas the usual
 starting point is uniqueness in XY.

 These *mesh* or *topological* forms can be used to merge disparate data
-into a single form, or used to convert standard spatial objects to `rgl`
+into a single form, or to convert standard spatial objects to
-ready forms.
+`rgl`-ready forms.

 ## Demo 01 - merge vector and raster data